 Barback duties can be roughly divided between stocking responsibilities and cleaning responsibilities.
+And where those overlap: stocking all the bar and restaurant cleaning supplies.
 A typical barback job description includes keeping the bar stocked, changing kegs, gathering dirty glasses, cleaning and mopping the bar and surrounding area, and refilling the ice bins.

 Barbacks will often open the bar area with the opening bartender.
 That means they’ll help tick off everything on the bartender’s opening and closing checklists.
 And after setting the bar up, they’ll replenish everything as needed.

 Stock the Bar

 The bread and butter of barback responsibilities is restocking the bar.
 That means liquor bottles, beer cans and bottles, mixers, garnishes, towels, cocktail napkins, glassware, and silverware. ← bitters?